trev155/stupefaction/README.md

 - `pip freeze > requirements.txt`

 ### MySQL setup
+(NOTE: I don't actually think I'll need MySQL for this, but here are instructions anyway)

 Install MySQL on your machine.

 I'm on Ubuntu 16.04, and using MySQL 5.7.
 If installation is failing, look at: